-Ontario’s adoption rate has declined over the past years for a number of reasons.
-It is now socially acceptable for a young single mother to keep her baby and more single parents are raising their own children.
-Also, the birth rate is lower due to birth control measures.
-Moreover, the services that help keep families together have improved.
+Ontario’s adoption rate has declined over the past years.
+Not only is it now socially acceptable for a young single parent to keep their baby, but the birth rate is lower due to birth control measures and the services that help keep families together have also improved.

-There are many ways that you can help the children and families in the Brant-Brantford community.
+Additionally, there are still other ways that you can get involved or help our foundation in improving the lives of children and families in the Brant-Brantford community.
 A few of these include: